Venezuela floods kill 22 after heavy rains | Science-Environment

 At least 22 people died and 52 were missing after five small rivers in central Venezuela flooded due to heavy rains, Venezuela Vice President Delcy Rodriguez said Sunday.
 The downpour on Saturday night swept large tree trunks and debris from surrounding mountains into the community of Tejerias, 40 miles (67 kilometers) southwest of Caracas, damaging businesses and farmland, Rodriguez said in a televised address.

 "We have lost boys, girls," the vice president said from a flooded street in Tejerias.
 "What has happened in the town of Tejerias is a tragedy."
-The state television channel aired images of muddy streets filled with tangled tree branches and large rocks.
+President Nicolas Maduro said in a tweet that he had designated the area a disaster zone and had declared three days of mourning.

+The streets of Tejerias, a town of about 73,000 inhabitants, were filled with mud, boulders and tangled tree branches and lined by boarded-up houses, according to Reuters witnesses.
+Armando Escalona, a 43-year-old taxi driver, said he was attending an evangelical church service with his family when the flood waters caught them by surprise.
+He said that he remembers hugging his family for a short while until an unknown object hit his head and he lost consciousness.
+When he woke, he couldn't find his family.

+"I lost my wife and my 5-year-old son.
+I can't even talk.
+We were at the service and everything happened so fast," Escalona said.
+Gustavo Arevalo, a 58-year-old vendor who also volunteers for a civil defense corps, said that the waters began to rise quickly on Saturday around 6 p.m ET (1000 GMT), felling the town's telephone antenna fell.

 One of the flooded rivers, the El Pato, swept away several houses, shops and a slaughterhouse, according to search and rescue authorities.
 Carlos Perez, deputy minister for the country's civil protection system, said in a Sunday tweet that a thousand rescuers were looking for victims in the area.